hanifhefaz/LaravelToDo/README.md

 - Login
 - Create New Tasks, update or delete them
 - View Specific Tasks
-- Filter Tasks by date, status, or assigne
+- Filter Tasks by date, status, or assignee

 Its made using Laravel 8 framework.
 MySQL is used for the database and a mixture of CSS and Tailwaind is used.